We’ve covered Native’s well-known deodorant as well as their shampoo and conditioner, and now it’s time to dive deep into their toothpaste!

 Before sharing my thoughts on the various varieties of toothpaste I tried, let’s briefly take a closer look at the ingredients.

-For the most part, Native’s toothpaste ingredients are relatively *clean.* Here are some good things worth pointing out with regard to Native’s toothpaste ingredients:
+For the most part, Native’s toothpaste ingredients are relatively *clean.* Here are some good things that are missing from their ingredient list and worth pointing out:

 - It’s free from unnecessary synthetic and petroleum-based dyes that are very common in other toothpaste brands.

-- It’s free from sodium lauryl sulfate (SLS), which is commonly used in conventional toothpaste and other personal care products.
-(You can read more about that ingredient here.)
+- It’s free from sodium lauryl sulfate (SLS), which is commonly used to make personal care products foamy.
+(Read more about SLS in our deep dive)

 - It’s free from ethoxylated ingredients, which are also very common in other popular toothpaste brands.
 (Ethoxylated ingredients are very common in cleaning and personal care products and are basically impossible to avoid completely.
-While they’re not of incredibly high concern, they can be contaminated with 2 known carcinogens due to the manufacturing process, so we do like to see products without them when possible.)
+While they’re not of incredibly high concern, they can be contaminated with two known carcinogens due to the manufacturing process, so I do like to see products without them when possible.)

-- It’s also free from triclosan, which Native proudly touts on its product pages.
+- It’s also free from triclosan.
 A pesticide and known toxin, triclosan used to be widely used in personal care and cleaning products (especially those advertised as ‘antibacterial’).
-And while it’s still an important ingredient for consumers to watch out for, it’s been pulled out of almost all products in the U.S. over the past several years.
+And while it’s still an important ingredient for consumers to watch out for, it’s been pulled out of almost all personal care products in the U.S. over the past several years.
 Even the big brands like Colgate and Crest don’t use it anymore.

-Here are some of the more negative aspects of Native’s toothpaste ingredient list:
+Here are some things I’m not thrilled about seeing on Native’s toothpaste ingredient list:

 - The toothpaste tabs also contain acacia senegal gum.
 While this is not an ingredient of super high concern, it is a known allergen.